kdps/Xanax/README.md

 Xanax is a web application framework.
 We don't trust php, php is dissonance, make headache, pain itself.
 The problem with PHP is in the language.
 If you can't change the fundamentals, it doesn't solve the problem.
-Who wants to use PHP? because we don't like to learn new things.
+Who wants to use PHP? we. because we don't like to learn new things.
 PHP is crap.